ashb155/StopwatchApp/README.md

 # StopwatchApp

-Simple stopwatch designed using Kotlin
+Simple stopwatch designed using Kotlin and Jetpack Compose